 Why hire us?

 The experienced team of attorneys and staff at Keller, Melchiorre & Walsh have handled every type of personal injury claim from start to finish.
 We have the necessary resources to investigate your claim and the knowledge and skill to present your case in a way to maximize your recovery.
 Click here to read what our clients say about us and click here to see our recent results.
 We routinely handle personal injury cases in South Florida and the Treasure Coast including Palm Beach, Broward, Miami-Dade, Martin, St. Lucie, and Indian River counties and throughout the State of Florida.
-If you or a loved one has been injured or harmed as a result of the negligence or actions of others, call us now for a free consultation to learn how we can help you.
+If you or a loved one has been injured or harmed as a result of the negligence or actions of others, call us now for a free strategy session to learn how we can help you.